EPW80/Portfolio/README.md

-# Erik Parra Williams: Portfolio.
+# Personal Professional Portfolio

 ## Purpose
 This portfolio will be used for future projects that I will create.
 Currenty included are projects that I have completed or in the process of completing.
 Updates for this portfolio will include photos, code and links to documentation.
 A great portfolio can attract employers to my style of development and possibly lead to future employment.
+You can take the app and make your own customized portfolio.

 ## Built With
 * HTML